jedxops/address_translation/README.md

                 Share project with prospective CS333 students so they can test it and use it to help them with taking their OS course (CS333 at PSU).

-## Build and Run
+## Build Prerequisites

-First, clone this repository and use `git clone repository_link` on your local machine to clone the repository and work with it.

-In order to build this repository, you must install rust. `rustup` is a great way to do this: https://rustup.rs/
+In order to build this repository, you must install rust and rust nightly. `rustup` is a great way to do this: https://rustup.rs/

+Once rust has been downloaded and installed, you can install nightly with the following command

+    rustup override set nightly-2019-07-09

+## Checkout, Build, and Run

+First, clone this repository by using `git clone repository_link` on your local machine to clone the repository.
+Click the green `Clone or download` button to copy the repository link to your keyboard.

-Once rust has been installed, you can build this program/library using the command: `cargo build` and run it with `cargo run`.
+Once rust has been installed, you can build this program using the command: `cargo build` and run it with `cargo run`.

     cargo build
+    cargo run --bin web_app
+    OR
-    cargo run
+    cargo run --bin cli
     press ctrl + click on the following link: http://localhost:8000

-If you want to run an optimized version then run cargo with: `cargo run --release`.
+If you want to run an optimized version then run cargo with: `cargo run bin binary_filename --release`.
 This also works with `cargo build`.

 ## Code Operation